pyodide/pyodide/docs/usage/webworker.md

 presented here.

-Update the `webworker.js` sample so that it has as valid URL for `pyodide.js`, and sets `self.languagePluginUrl` to the location of the supporting files.
+Update the `webworker.js` sample so that it has as valid URL for `pyodide.js`, and sets `packageIndexURL <globalThis.loadPyodide>` to the location of the supporting files.

 In your application code create a web worker `new Worker(...)`, and attach listeners to it using its `.onerror` and `.onmessage`